Copycat Singers

 Copycat Singers was a Swedish musical gameshow broadcast by TV3 in late 2011.
-Each episode featured a well-known Swedish singer and five 'copycats'.
-The show's only season featured Lasse Berghagen, Pernilla Wahlgren, Nanne Grönvall, Markoolio, Tommy Nilsson, Caroline af Ugglas, Christer Sandelin and Shirley Clamp.
+In each episode, a featured well-known Swedish singer competed alongside five “copycats” whose goal was to imitate that artist’s voice as closely as possible.
+A series of rounds and jury decisions determined which performers sounded most like the original singer, with the copycats aiming to match their idol’s vocal style.
+The show ran for one season of eight episodes and included appearances by artists such as Lasse Berghagen, Pernilla Wahlgren, Nanne Grönvall, Markoolio, Tommy Nilsson, Caroline af Ugglas, Christer Sandelin and Shirley Clamp.